World War II

 WORLD WAR II OFFICIAL ARMY HISTORY JAPAN/ASIA-PACIFIC/CBI

-World War II Official Army History Japan/Asia-Pacific/CBI - 7,420 pages of official World War II Army history including 384 maps, 966 photographs, and 154 charts and tables, in 14 volumes written by Army historians covering the United States Army in the Asiatic-Pacific theaters of operation, during World War II, archived on 3 CD-ROMS.
+World War II Official Army History Japan/Asia-Pacific/CBI - 7,420 pages of official World War II Army history including 384 maps, 966 photographs, and 154 charts and tables, in 14 volumes written by Army historians covering the United States Army in the Asiatic-Pacific theaters of operation, during World War II.

 Each page of the volumes are graphically reproduced on the discs.
 The discs contain a text transcript of all text embedded into the graphic image of each page of each document, creating a searchable finding aid.
 Text searches can be done across all files on each disc.
 Color fold-out plate maps have been reproduced in full-color.